(Pocket-lint) - Apple's Spatial Audio was introduced with iOS 14 in September 2020 and has evolved a fair amount over time.

 You can also hear it coming through the internal speakers of an iPhone, iPad, MacBook Pro or HomePod, although it defeats the object somewhat to listen to Dolby Atmos audio through an iPhone's stereo speakers.
 An Apple TV 4K will also play Dolby Atmos through a compatible TV or AV receiver (as with supported movies).

-Android devices will get Spatial Audio with Dolby Atmos through the Apple Music app soon.
+Some Android devices also support Spatial Audio with Dolby Atmos through the Apple Music app.
+This is manufacturer specific though.

 How to get Spatial Audio